hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 		export VCENTER_CLUSTERS="<Cluster1>","<Cluster2>","<Cluster3>","<Cluster 4>"
 		export ENABLE_VSA="False"

-5. Manually power off each baremetal system specified in /root/baremetal.csv before proceeding with the installation.
+5. Manually power off each baremetal system specified in your `baremetal.csv` before proceeding with the installation.

-    **IMPORTANT:** Ensure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.
+    **IMPORTANT:** Make sure that each system is configured in the BIOS to stay powered off in the event of being shutdown rather than automatically restarting.

 9. Release floating IP addresses for networking.